stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

    dayPeriod (YearMonthDay y _ _) = y
 ```

-We're using `YearMonthDay` pattern again and defining that January 1st and
+The `YearMonthDay` pattern is being used again to define that January 1st and
-December 31st are the the first and last days of a year.
-Also we can calculate
+December 31st are the the first and last days of a year, respectively.
+Also it's
-the year that a day is in with the `dayPeriod` function.
+possible to know the year that a day is in with the `dayPeriod` function.

 Now, let’s check the `Quarter` instance: